-Every IPL, the /etc/rc script is run and the exrecover command is also run. exrecover goes through all the recovery files that vi left in /tmp.
+Every IPL, the /etc/rc script is run and the exrecover command is also run. exrecover goes through all the recovery files that were left by the ex or vi editors.
 These files have names that begin with "VI"; three of them are created for each vi command. exrecover creates directories in /etc/recover for each userid, puts the recovered files there, and sends the user mail telling what it did.
 See the exrecover command description in z/OS UNIX System Services Command Reference for more information about the exrecover command.